Vizuri/leaderboard-summit/README.md

 #Meteor.js on OpenShift, with custom version of NodeJS
 Deploy [meteor.js](http://meteor.com/) application bundles on [OpenShift](http://openshift.com/)

 This example uses a modified version of the Meteor example application (leaderboard) with a custom version of NodeJS ready for deploy to Openshift.
+It is a modified version of the Vladka's project here - https://github.com/vladka/openshift-meteor-leaderboard-customNode

 ## Create a MongoDB Instance at MongoLab
 1. Sign up for an account at [http://www.mongolab.com](http://www.mongolab.com).
 When successful, a database landing page with no databases displays.